kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q331
+With regard to the spleen:

+	A. It lies under cover of ribs 9–11 on the right
+	B. It is the major site of erythropoietin secretion
+	C. It is normally the site of haematopoiesis in adults
+	D. Accessory spleens are rare
+	E. Splenectomized patients are at high risk of post-splenectomy sepsis
 #### Answer: X. ?
 - ?

 ### Q332
+Which of the following cells secretes intrinsic factor?

+	A. Goblet cells
+	B. Kupffer cells
+	C. Peptic cells
+	D. Chief cells
+	E. Parietal cells
 #### Answer: X. ?
 - ?

 ### Q333
+With regard to tumor suppressor genes

+	A. They encode proteins that positively regulate growth
+	B. They behave in a dominant fashion
+	C. Gain-of-function of tumour suppressor genes results in neoplastic growth
+	D. p53 and Rb-1 are tumour suppressor genes
+	E. p53 normally functions as an anti-apoptotic factor
 #### Answer: X. ?
 - ?

 ### Q334
+Which one of the following muscles is innervated by the facial nerve?

+	A. Temporalis
+	B. Anterior belly of Digastric
+	C. Buccinator
+	D. Masseter
+	E. Lateral pterygoid
 #### Answer: X. ?
 - ?

 ### Q335
+With regard to the transpyloric plane (of Addison):

+	A. It is half way between the suprasternal notch and umbilicus
+	B. It lies at the level of T12
+	C. It lies at the origin of the inferior mesenteric artery
+	D. It lies level with the hilum of the kidneys
+	E. It is the point at which the aorta bifurcates
 #### Answer: X. ?
 - ?

 ### Q336
+With regard to gastric acid secretion:

+	A. It is inhibited by gastrin
+	B. It is potentiated by histamine
+	C. It commences only when food enters the stomach
+	D. It is stimulated by the glossopharyngeal nerve
+	E. It is stimulated by somatostatin secretion
 #### Answer: X. ?
 - ?

 ### Q337
+Retinoblastoma:

+	A. Is inherited as an autosomal recessive condition
+	B. Is due to a defective gene located on chromosome 5
+	C. Is familial in 90% of cases
+	D. In its inherited form, carries minial risk of extraretinal malignancies
+	E. Results from loss of heterozygosity of the normal Rb gene
 #### Answer: X. ?
 - ?

 ### Q338
+From which branchial (pharyngeal) pouch does the inferior parathyroid gland arise?

+	A. First
+	B. Second
+	C. Third
+	D. Fourth
+	E. Fifth
 #### Answer: X. ?
 - ?

 ### Q339
+With regard to the adrenal gland (suprarenal gland):

+	A. The suprarenal vein on each side drains into the corresponding renal vein
+	B. The adrenal gland is situated within the same fascial compartment as the kidney
+	C. The zona glomerulosa forms the innermost layer of the adrenal cortex
+	D. The anterior surface of the right adrenal gland is overlapped by the inferior vena cava
+	E. The adrenal medulla is derived from embryonic mesoderm
 #### Answer: X. ?
 - ?

 ### Q340
+Which one of the following is true of gastrin?

+	A. It is secreted in the body of the stomach
+	B. It is stimulated by low pH
+	C. It stimulates gastric acid production
+	D. It inhibits gastric motility
+	E. Decreased secretion results in the Zollinger–Ellison syndrome
 #### Answer: X. ?
 - ?